Sam-Ogden/formzy/README.md

 * ```addValidationChecks(checks)``` adds checks to be made each time an input is validated.
 This can be custom validation that is specific to your field component.
 The checks input should have the following structure ```{ min: {func: <function>, test: <value>}, max: {func: <function>, test: <value> } }``` where ```func``` is the method to run and ```test``` is the value to check against.
 * ```updateValidationChecks(methods)``` allows you to update a method being used in the defaultValidationMethods in ```/src/utils/validation.js``` for example the required check may be more complex than just seeing if an value is null/empty string/empty array.
 E.g. with DateField we must check that {day, month, year} are all given. ```methods``` should look like ```{ methodName: <function>, methodName: <function> }```.
 E.g. To override the default ```required``` method call ```updateValidationChecks({required: newRequiredFunc })``` inside the field component onComponentDidMount method.

-By using the above methods you can customise the validation for your own field components that are wrapped with the withFieldPropsAndFieldTransition HOC.
+By using the above methods you can customise the validation for your own field components that are wrapped with the withValidationAndTransition HOC.

 ## License